The six operations in topology: Pullbacks with stable bicomplete coefficients

 From now on, unless otherwise specified, all the topological spaces we will deal with will be assumed to be \textit{locally compact and Hausdorff}.
 This implies that the following are equivalent \begin{enumerate} \item $f: X\rightarrow Y$ is proper (i.e. the preimage of any compact subset of $Y$ is compact); \item $f$ is closed with compact fibers; \item $f$ is universally closed. \end{enumerate} Another important consequence of the previous assumption is that any map $ $ can be factored as a composition of a closed immersion (which is in particular proper by the characterization above), an open immersion and a proper map as follows

 where $\Gamma_f$ is the graph of $f$, $ $ is the inclusion of $X$ into its one point compactification and $p$ is the projection to the second coordinate: this factorization will be used very often later.

-This section will be devoted to the exposition of a more general version of the classical \textit{Verdier Duality}, expressed as originally done in [Lur17, Theorem 5.5.5.1] through an equivalence between the categories of sheaves and cosheaves on a locally compact Hausdorff space.
-We try here to give a presentation of the proof of [Lur17, Theorem 5.5.5.1] that is shorter and (hopefully) clearer than the original one: we will directly produce for every stable and bicomplete $\infty$-category $\cate{C}$ a functor
+Notice that one may also use the Stone-\v{C}ech compactification $\beta$ to produce a functorial functorization